 In case you’re unfamiliar with the term, drop-shipping is a supply chain method in which the retailer transfers the orders to the manufacturer/vendor.
 Essentially, if you want to do this, you need to find a product in a foreign country that you can sell as a third-party.
 You can do this through social media advertising or Amazon.
 It’s a great job because you never need to have a product inventory nor handle the products physically but finding clients isn’t easy.
 If you want to learn more about it, check out this comprehensive guide.

 A lot of successful entrepreneurs and even companies require virtual assistants to take some of the load off them so that they can focus on more important things.
 Virtual assistants can work from anywhere and this makes this one of the most interesting travel jobs out there.
-The job consists of completing tasks like scheduling meetings, making calls, managing social media, etc. You don’t need to have an extraordinary resume but previous experience is recommendable.
+The job consists of completing tasks like scheduling meetings, making calls, managing social media, custom coursework writing service, etc. You don’t need to have an extraordinary resume but previous experience is recommendable.
 In fact, the concept of a virtual assistant is so popular that there are websites like Time Etc, VANetworking, Task Rabbit, etc. that help companies find their ideal virtual assistant.

 Earning potential: $500-$2,000 per month